madsem/phpdock/README.md

 ```
 This will publish the new phpdock files, and append `.bak` to old files & the `docker` directory.

-For more commands, check out the `phpdock` executable in your project root.
+For more commands, run `phpdock help`.

 ## Example For a Laravel Project
 Laravel env file using the phpdock default configuration: